 Most Fragrant Lilies

-Like all bulbs, do not cut more than 1/3 of the leaves when picking for vases.
+Like all lilies, who rely on leaves to regenerate the bulb, do not cut more than 1/3 of the leaves when picking for vases.
 Lilies need leaves to rebuild the bulb for the next year's flowers.
-Picking individual blooms will not in any way harm the bulb, and one Oriental bloom can perfume a whole room.
+Picking individual blooms will not in any way harm the bulb, and besides, one Oriental bloom can perfume a whole room.